plodah/ploopy_viamenus/README.md

 - Enable/disable dragscroll with caps/num/scroll lock
 - If toggled on, it will be deactivated by another key press
 - invert dragscroll direction for x/y independently

 ### Mouse Jiggler
+The pointer will move an imperceptably small amount, in a pseudo-random direction at a pseudo-random interval.
+This should be enough to keep your computer awake when you're not using it, but since it's only 1-2 px at a time, it's small enough that it doesn't hinder normal mouse usage.
 _I am not liable for any disciplinary action taken by your employer!_
+The jiggler will draw a circle to confirm it has been enabled, and a horizontal line to show when it's turned off.
+Can be switched on/off by key press, via menu or gesture.

 ### Gestures
 Similar to _"Wiggleball"_
 Wiggle the cursor to enable dragscroll or mouse jiggler (or not, if you prefer)